thanegill/itc280/articles/12_02_28_assignment7.md

 The only files that are absolutely needed are the header.php and footer.php.

-Any files in the js or css foler are automaticly link to in the head.
+Any files in the js or css fodler are automatically link to in the head.
 No manual linking!

 Any CSS image or font link should be linked relative to the css file like this: